In this article

 Leverage pricing benchmarks to get the best deal

-Contract negotiations can be tricky since figuring out the price that satisfies your vendor, maintains a healthy relationship, and gives you maximum ROI can challenge you.
+Contract negotiations can be tricky, because you need to settle on a price that satisfies your vendor, maintains a healthy relationship, and gives your organization as much ROI as possible.

 Ramp’s Price Intelligence feature gives you the ability to negotiate better prices with your vendors using data contributed by your peers.
 This functionality is available across multiple SKUs per software with costs broken down per-user, which makes it easier to confidently procure software.